Small Group Ministry

 - Maintain personal connections and a caring community

 Each group has a facilitator who links the group to the SGM steering committee and the minister.
 The steering committee and minister provide overall guidance, recruit new members and establish new groups, and develop session plans.
-The Steering Committee meets the second Wednesday of the month while church is in session.

 Goals of Small Group Ministry

 The Small Group Ministry program deepens and broadens personal spiritual growth.
 This is done through five components:

 - Listening: Deep listening is gift for both the speaker and the listener.
 A connection forms when we share and give this gift to each other.

 - Worship: Worship is central to the life of our congregation.
 Small Group Ministry augments and strengthens our shared experience.